zulip/zulip-terminal/docs/developer-feature-tutorial.md

 This tutorial shows how typing indicator was implemented in the client.
 The process for adding a new feature to zulip terminal varies greatly depending on the feature.
 This tutorial is intended to make you familiar with the general process.

-Since the typing indicator data for the other user in pm cannot be generated locally, it should be received from the client.
+Since the typing indicator data for the other user in dm cannot be generated locally, it should be received from the client.

 A quick google search for `zulip typing indicator` points to https://zulip.readthedocs.io/en/latest/subsystems/typing-indicators.html.
 This document explains how typing indicator is implemented on the web client and is useful in understanding how typing indicator works internally.